-6.4.2 Buildings already partially or wholly constructed within the Riparian Areas DPA shall be recognized as legally nonconforming.
+6.4.2 Buildings already partially or wholly constructed within the Riparian Areas DPA shall be recognized as legally non-conforming.

-- 6.4.3 The following policies apply to lands as shown on MAP 7

-| Riparian Area Development Permit Area. - 6.4.4 Lands within the Riparian Areas DPA shall remain free of development and in their natural condition except in accordance with any conditions contained within a Development Permit. - 6.4.5 Setbacks from Slocan Lake shall be a minimum of 60m from the natural boundary, confirmed by a QEP. - 6.4.6 Setbacks from the Slocan River shall be a minimum of 60m from the natural boundary, confirmed by a QEP. - 6.4.7 Setbacks from any creek shall be a minimum of 30m from the top of creek bank shown on MAP 7 | Riparian Area
+- 6.4.3 The following policies apply to lands as shown on MAP 7:Riparian Area Development Permit Area. - 6.4.4 Lands within the Riparian Areas DPA shall remain free of development and in their natural condition except in accordance with any conditions contained within a Development Permit. - Where policies in 6.4.4 render a parcel of land undevelopable, a lesser setback may be permissible in accordance with information provided by a Qualified Environmental Professional (QEP) or Professional Engineer (PE) to certify that the land may be safely used as intended.
+Where the land may be safely used subject to conditions set out in a QEP/PE report, those conditions shall be set out in the Development Permit and upon completion of the development, the owner shall provide the City with a statement certified by the QEP/PE that the construction was carried out in compliance with the conditions specified in the development permit. - 6.4.6 Setbacks from Slocan Lake shall be a minimum of 60m from the natural boundary, confirmed by a QEP. - 6.4.7 Setbacks from the Slocan River shall be a minimum of 60m from the natural boundary, confirmed by a QEP. - 6.4.8 Setbacks from any creek shall be a minimum of 30m from the top of creek bank shown on MAP 7:Riparian Area Development Permit

-Development Permit Area, and confirmed by a QEP. - developer shall obtain a QEP to certify that development and associated activities do not impact a stream's flows, natural drainage patterns, and the natural stream channel geometry. - 6.4.9 The Village should undertake local catchment area or neighbourhood-level Stormwater Management Plans to identify appropriate targets for impervious surfaces, development design requirements, and any other related matters and update bylaws appropriately. - 6.4.10 Where loss of habitat is unavoidable, replace the value of lost habitat at a ratio of 2:1. - 6.4.11 Landscaping within the SPEA is not permitted, except for restoration or enhancement as directed by a QEP. - 6.4.12 Remove invasive plants and ensure that their spread is prevented through QEP recommendations.
+Area and confirmed by a QEP. - 6.4.9 The developer shall obtain a QEP to certify that development and associated activities do not impact a stream's flows, natural drainage patterns, and the natural stream channel geometry. - 6.4.10 The Village should undertake local catchment area or neighbourhood-level Stormwater Management Plans to identify appropriate targets for impervious surfaces, development design requirements, and any other related matters and update bylaws appropriately. - 6.4.11 Where loss of habitat is unavoidable, replace the value of lost habitat at a ratio of 2:1. - 6.4.12 Landscaping within the SPEA is not permitted, except for restoration or enhancement as directed by a QEP. - 6.4.13 Remove invasive plants and ensure that their spread is prevented through QEP recommendations.

-MAP 8 | FLOOD HAZARD DEVELOPMENT PERMIT AREA
+MAP 8: FLOOD HAZARD DEVELOPMENT PERMIT AREA